-An accompanying agreement that meets the definition of outsourcing in Prudential Standard SPS 231 Outsourcing must meet the requirements of that Prudential Standard.
+An agreement that meets the definition of outsourcing in Prudential Standard SPS 231 Outsourcing must meet the requirements of that Prudential Standard.

-- (e) requirements for the beneficiaries' eligibility for, cessation of, and any reinstatement of entitlements to insured benefits where available; - (f) premium structure, including any variable components; - (g) procedures for notification and payment of claims; - (h) dispute resolution arrangements; - (i) agreed service standards; - (j) reporting requirements for monitoring agreed service standards; - (k) the provision of complete claims information to the RSE licensee on an annual basis which, at a minimum, includes the information required to be maintained by the RSE licensee under paragraph 15; - (1) liability and indemnity arrangements; and - (m) review, termination and renewal provisions for the insurance arrangement; and - (n) termination provisions for the insurance arrangement which, where relevant12, include a right for the RSE licensee to terminate the insurance arrangement, or the relevant part of the insurance arrangement, if the RSE licensee is not satisfied that the arrangement is in the best financial interests of the beneficiaries.
-13 - 20.
-An RSE licensee must be able to satisfy itself, and demonstrate to APRA, that the rules for attributing any status to a beneficiary, (including a class or cohort of beneficiaries) in connection with the provision of insurance, are fair and reasonable. - 20.21.
-An RSE licensee must notify APRA as soon as practicable of any issues that it considers might materially affect its ability to make insured benefits available to beneficiaries. - 21.22.
+- (m) review and renewal provisions for the insurance arrangement; and - (n) termination provisions for the insurance arrangement which, where relevant, include a right for the RSE licensee to terminate the insurance arrangement, or the relevant part of the insurance arrangement, if the RSE licensee is not satisfied that the arrangement is in the best financial interests of the beneficiaries.11 - 20.
+An RSE licensee must be able to satisfy itself, and demonstrate to APRA, that the rules for attributing any status to a beneficiary, (including a class or cohort of beneficiaries) in connection with the provision of insurance, are fair and reasonable. - 21.
+An RSE licensee must notify APRA as soon as practicable of any issues that it considers might materially affect its ability to make insured benefits available to beneficiaries. - 22.
 Where an insurance arrangement is terminated, an RSE licensee must notify APRA as soon as practicable and provide a statement about the transition arrangements and future strategies for continuing to make insured benefits available to beneficiaries.